Whimsy Stick

 Hold & possess

 When these four phases complete in sequence, the dog’s nervous system registers it as a successful hunt.
-This is the mechanism that every other page on this site references, and it is the reason a structured flirt pole session produces behavioral results that hours of walking cannot.
+Specifically, this is the mechanism that every other page on this site references.
+And it is the reason a structured flirt pole session produces behavioral results that hours of walking cannot.

 Key Takeaway